-Patients who have responded to SEROQUEL in combination therapy with lithium or valproate for acute treatment of bipolar disorder should continue on SEROQUEL therapy at the same dose.
-The SEROQUEL dose can be re-adjusted depending on clinical response and tolerability of the individual patient within the dose range of 400 mg to 800 mg/day.
-Patients who have responded to SEROQUEL for acute treatment of bipolar disorder should continue on SEROQUEL therapy at the same dosing regimen.
-The SEROQUEL dose can be re-adjusted depending on clinical response and tolerability of the individual patient within the dose range of 300 mg to 800 mg/day.
+Patients who have responded to SEROQUEL XR in monotherapy for acute treatment of bipolar disorder should continue on SEROQUEL XR therapy at the same dosing regimen.

+SEROQUEL XR dose can be re-adjusted depending on clinical response and tolerability of the individual patient within the dose range of 300 mg to 800 mg/day.

+Patients who have responded to SEROQUEL XR in combination therapy to a mood stabilizer (lithium or valproate) for acute treatment of bipolar disorder should continue on SEROQUEL XR therapy at the same dose.
+The SEROQUEL XR dose can be re-adjusted depending on clinical response and tolerability of the individual patient within the dose range of 400 mg to 800 mg/day.